 B2B decision-makers are consumers when they’re at home or shopping at the weekends, and while they’re likely to have a different mindset when it comes to making purchases at work, the fundamentals of how they think won’t necessarily change.

-You could find you have a lot to fain from viewing your B2B buyers as consumers with a very specific set of requirements.
+You could find you have a lot to gain from viewing your B2B buyers as consumers with a very specific set of requirements.

 Neil deGrasse Tyson once said in an interview with Fast Company: “Don’t call me left-brained, right-brained.
 Call me human.”